|How to bookmark " Burma Book Reviews 6"|

 Review by Professor Anne Booth of SOAS, London University:|

 Economic Development of Burma should be welcomed on two grounds.
-First, it represents a timely and careful analysis of Myanmar economic development since the 1950s.
-Secondly, it is based on the work of a distinguished group of expatriate economists who were born and educated in , and who all studied at the University of Yangon before going on to pursue graduate studies in the UK and the USA. .
+First, it represents a timely and careful analysis of Burmese economic development since the 1950s.
+Secondly, it is based on the work of a distinguished group of expatriate economists who were born and educated in , and who all studied at the University of Rangoon before going on to pursue graduate studies in the UK and the USA. .
 All have made their careers abroad since the 1960s, but they have continued to follow events in their homeland with both concern and compassion.
 It is hardly surprising that much of the book is critical in tone; the story the authors tell is one of both shameful neglect, and of a stubborn pursuit of policies which have had a devastating effect on both the export sector and the domestic economy.

-Today Myanmar is ranked near the bottom
+Today Burma is ranked near the bottom

 of the league table of Asian nations, not just in terms of per capita

 GDP, but also in terms of most educational and demographic indicators.

 Not surprisingly, given the presence of Professor Ronald Findlay on the

 panel, the "absurd overvaluation of the kyat" and the autarkic trade